La-Lojban/lojban.pw/data/pages/welcome.md

 **Lojban** is a spoken logical language that was created in 1987 and is now supported by its speakers.

-Here is a copyright-free, unofficial, libre tutorials and documentation on the Lojban language.
+Here are copyright-free, unofficial, libre tutorials and documentation on the Lojban language.

 You can send any suggestions to [gleki.is.my.name@gmail.com](mailto:gleki.is.my.name@gmail.com) or add issues at the [Lojban source repository](https://github.com/la-lojban/lojban-made-easy/issues).